We Support You!

 De Anza College is dedicated to providing education and a safe environment for all students, regardless of their immigration status.
 In a time of uncertainty and concern about federal government policy, De Anza is reaffirming its commitment to treat all students with equity and respect.

-Trump administration plans for immigration enforcement have fueled concern for many local residents.
+Recent enforcement actions by the Trump administration have fueled concern for many local residents.
 This underscores the importance of understanding your rights when confronted by authorities.

 The following organizations have more information available on their websites.